Gasterbuzzer/NewSafetyHelp/README.md

  - "monster_description" (Example: "DESCRIPTION"): Description of the monster, allows special formatting.
  - "monster_portrait_image_name" (Example: "image.png"): Name of the image inside the same folder.
  - "monster_audio_clip_name" (Example: "sound.wav"): Name of the sound file inside the same folder.
- - "arcade_calls" (List) (Example: ["Hello, I have this problem...", "Hi, I think I have this problem..."]): List of text that appear when called in Arcade (Training) Mode.
  - "monster_id" (Optional) (INT (Examples: 0-9999)): ID for the monster, best to leave it empty and let the mod handle it for you.
 Mostly usefull for replacing entries.

 ## Phobias